 - SLO Framework

-Unlike a formal permit with its documented compliance points and periodic review and renewal process, the unwritten nature of a social license means that it is constantly evolving and requires ongoing and often on-demand renewal and maintenance, which in turn requires ongoing attention to your relationship with local communities.
+Unlike a formal permit with its documented compliance points and periodic review and renewal process, the unwritten nature of a social licence means that it is constantly evolving and requires ongoing and often on-demand renewal and maintenance, which in turn requires ongoing attention to your relationship with local communities.

 - Guide to Community Complaints

 - Guide to Community Engagement

 Engaging constructively is critical to every part of your business which means that it needs to be done well by everyone who works for you or with you.
 It sets the tone for relationships with local communities.
 It is the only opportunity you and your employees have to listen, to learn and to share ideas, concerns and solutions with local people.
 Done well you will be able to stay on top of issues and respond more effectively to changing circumstances.

 - Guide to Company Conduct